isomerpages/ogp/_about-us/pm/moses.md

   - Pair
   - sgID
 pastProducts: []
+accomplishments: >-
-accomplishments: "* Led product visioning and the launch of Pair, including public-service wide rollout of Pair Chat"
+  * Led the development of Pair, including the public-service wide rollout of Pair Chat which now has more than 14,000 users from 104 agencies which have exchanged almost half a million messages with Pair.

+  * Launched PaySG in April 2023, which has helped process more than $3m in payments and save close to $1m in development costs for our launch agency, the Ministry of Manpower.

+  * Reworked sgID’s landing page to sharpen our value proposition to developers.
 quote: ""
 linkedinId: ""